Measuring anomalous $Wtb$ couplings at $e^-p$ collider: Estimators and analysis

 \subsection{Errors and correlations}

-In order to constrain anomalous $Wtb$ couplings further the method of optimal observables by using the full information from the distribution of kinematic observables can be adopted.
-In this method, all the anomalous couplings $f_i$, having different shape profiles, from each other can be constrained simultaneously.
+In order to constrain anomalous $Wtb$ couplings further we adopt the method of optimal observables \cite{Dutta:2008bh,Nachtmann:2004fy} by using the full information from the distribution of kinematic observables.
+This technique of estimating the {\it equivalent maximum likelihood estimator} has been used in experimental analysis to compute the expected efficiencies in extracting the anomalous couplings from the experimental data \cite{Fanourakis:1997bp,Achard:2004ds,Heister:2001qt}.
+In this method, all the anomalous couplings $f_i$, having different shape profiles from each other can be constrained simultaneously.
 For a given integrated Luminosity $L$, the statistical errors in the $f_i$ and the correlations of the errors among anomalous coupling measurement can be obtained from the $\chi^2$ which is a function of all anomalous couplings.
 Redefining the $\chi^2$ of equation \eqref{chidef} in terms of the two anomalous couplings and the covariance matrix $V$ we have

+A total of ten inverse covariant matrices $V^{-1}$ can be generated from six and four distinct distributions of kinematic observables in hadronic and leptonic modes, respectively, using the approximation \eqref{expsm}.